Skip to main content Skip to accessibility

 About assisted dying

-Assisted dying is where a person with a terminal illness, or experiencing unbearable physical suffering, chooses to end their life with the help of a medical professional.
+Assisted dying is where a person with a terminal illness, who is experiencing or is expected to experience unbearable physical suffering, chooses to end their life with the help of a medical professional.

 It is not the same as suicide.
 Assisted dying is a service provided to people in certain limited circumstances that will be set out in law.